Heavy flavor dissociation in the framework of multi-body Dirac equations: Three-body Dirac equation

-Solving the baryon mass $M_b$ and wave function $\Psi_b$ from the Schr\"odinger equation (\ref{dirac}) is not a simple eigenstate problem, as the eigenvalue $E$ or $M_b$ appears also on the left hand side of the equation.
-We solve $M_b$ or the binding energy $\mathcal {E} = M_b - M_q\ (M_q=m_1+m_2+m_3)$ by employing iteration method.
-For a given value $M_b^{(n)}$ at the $n$-th step, we first obtain the corresponding effective quark masses $\epsilon_i^{(n)}$ from the coupled equations (\ref{mass}), and then solve the Schr\"odinger equation (\ref{dirac}) as an eigenstate problem with eigenvalue $E^{(n)}$.
-The baryon mass at the next step $M_b^{(n+1)}=\mathcal {E}^{(n+1)}+M_q$ is extracted from
+Solving the baryon mass $M$ and wave function $\Psi$ from the Schr\"odinger-like equation (\ref{dirac}) is not a simple eigenstate problem, as the eigenvalue $E$ or $M$ appears also on the left hand side of the equation.
+We solve $M$ or the binding energy $\mathcal {E} = M-\widetilde M\ (\widetilde M=m_1+m_2+m_3)$ by employing iteration method.
+For a given value $M^{(n)}$ at the $n$-th step, we first obtain the corresponding effective quark mass $\epsilon_i^{(n)}$ from the coupled equations (\ref{mass}), and then solve the Schr\"odinger-like equation (\ref{dirac}) as an eigenstate problem with eigenvalue $E^{(n)}$.
 With sufficiently large number of iteration steps, one could obtain the baryon mass up to arbitrary accuracy.

-The iteration method employed here is different from the way used by Whitney {\it et al.}~\cite{Whitney:2011aa} where to simplify the calculation they took an approximate formula for the effective mass $\epsilon_i$, instead of solving the coupled equations (\ref{mass}) self-consistently.
-This approximation will induce inaccuracy in solving the Schr\"odinger equation (\ref{dirac}).
-We find that such approximation causes a shift of the baryon mass around $\lesssim 10$ MeV.

-To effectively solve the Schr\"odinger-like equation for multi-body bound state problem, a usually used way is to expand the wave function in terms of known functions, such as hyperspherical harmonics~\cite{1998FBS....25..199K, Krivec:1986rrk}, Gaussian wave packets~\cite{Hiyama:2018ivm}, and spherical harmonics~\cite{Capstick:1986bm}.
-The expansion depends strongly on the multi-body state.
-While in some special cases, for instance for ground state, one can take variational method and expand a ground state in terms of Gaussian wave packets~\cite{Hiyama:2018ivm} with different widths, a general and systematic study including both ground and excited states should be carried out in a complete and orthogonal Hilbert space.
+To solve the Schr\"odinger-like equation for multi-body bound state problem, a usually used way is to expand the wave function in terms of known functions.
+While in some special cases, for instance the ground state, one can use variational method and expand the state in terms of Gaussian wave packets~\cite{Hiyama:2018ivm}, a general and systematic study including both ground and excited states should be carried out in a complete and orthogonal Hilbert space.
 We employ a numerical framework similar to Ref.~\cite{Capstick:1986bm} to treat the three-body bound state problem.
-We solve the baryon mass and wave function in the Hilbert space constructed by spherical harmonic oscillators which are by definition complete and orthogonal.
-Considering the mass difference among the three quarks in a general heavy flavor baryon, we take different constituent masses in constructing the spherical harmonic oscillators.
-This is different from Ref.~\cite{Capstick:1986bm} where all the three constituents are with the same mass.
-In such a framework we study both ground and excited states.
+We solve the baryon mass and wave function in the Hilbert space constructed by spherical harmonic oscillator states which are by definition complete and orthogonal.
+Considering the mass difference among the three quarks in a general baryon state, we take different constituent masses in constructing the spherical harmonic oscillator states.
+This is different from Ref.~\cite{Capstick:1986bm} where all the three constituents have the same mass.
+In such a framework we can study both the ground and excited states.